 This is particularly important because having scattered fibroglandular breast tissue can make potentially cancerous lumps harder to spot.

 A doctor can recommend a screening plan for someone depending on their individual risk factors.
-For people with dense breasts, they may suggest a second form of imaging,
+For people with dense breasts, they may suggest a second form of imaging, such as:

 - MRI: This imaging technique uses a magnetic field and radio waves to form detailed images of the breast tissue.